google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 DOM represents the *current* content of the page, which can change over time.
 The mysterious `<div>A new element!?!</div` content is added to your page because of the `<script src="new.js"></script>` tag at the bottom of your HTML.
 This tag causes some JavaScript code to run.
-The JavaScript code adds `<div>A new element!?!</div>` to your page.
+You'll learn more about JavaScript in a later tutorial, but for now think of it as a programming language that can change the content of your page.
+In this particular case, JavaScript code adds `<div>A new element!?!</div>` to your page.
 That is why this mystery text is visible on your live page, but not in your HTML.

 ### Edit the DOM {: #edit }